tickyChan26/Quark/README.md

 # Quark
 Quark is a Transformer model implemented from scratch in C++, created for natural language processing (NLP) with a focus on Russian.
 The project does not use large machine learning libraries (like PyTorch or TensorFlow), relying only on minimal dependencies such as OpenBLAS for matrix operations.

-(!
+**(!
 Training was not carried out due to poor hardware, as a base there is only a file of embeddings.
 Development is also suspended!)
+There may be some flaws and code curvature.  **

 ## Main Features
 - **Complete Transformer Implementation**: An autoregressive Transformer model including Multi-Head Attention with causal masking, FeedForward, LayerNorm, Positional Encoding, and KV cache for efficient text generation.